-Even before the COVID-19 pandemic, growth in digital service offerings and utilization was accelerating.
+Even before the COVID-19 pandemic, growth in digital services offerings and utilization was accelerating.
 Significant growth in IoT, cloud services and IaaS/PaaS has occurred since the 2017 survey, and operators are moving quickly to offer these new digital services.

 SD-WAN wasn't even an option in 2017, and now nearly 70% of operators deliver those services according to the survey.
-The recent explosion in demand for services in remote education, tele-health and digital events will combine with the millions of additional IoT device-worker connections to fuel the move to 5G and the unique support requirements that go with it.
+The recent explosion in demand for services including remote education, tele-health, digital events, and millions more connected devices and workers will also fuel the move to 5G and the unique support requirements that go with it.

-Current events and evolving technologies have created an ideal opportunity for operators to deliver not only 5G connectivity, but also a wide variety of new services and business models that were difficult if not impossible to deliver just a few years ago.
+Current events and evolving technologies have created an ideal opportunity for operators to deliver not only 5G connectivity, but a wide variety of new services and business models that were difficult if not impossible to deliver just a few years ago.